Nepali Dhaka Fabric — Handwoven Topi Cloth, Ties & Bags

 Who weaves Dhaka fabric?+

-Dhaka is traditionally woven by Magar, Limbu, and Rai communities in eastern Nepal, primarily on small family looms.
-The weaving technique is passed down through generations and remains almost entirely hand-worked.
+Dhaka is traditionally woven by Limbu and Rai communities in the eastern hills, and by weavers around Palpa (Tansen) in western Nepal, primarily on small family looms.
+The technique is passed down through generations and remains almost entirely hand-worked.

 What is the Dhaka topi?+